Coherent Qubit Measurement in Cavity-Transmon Quantum Systems: Introduction

 \section{Introduction}

 A quantum system that is simultaneously driven and observed will execute deterministic changes in the amplitudes of occupation of its various levels $|i \rangle$ that are interrupted by quantum jumps.
 Various types of quantum measurements are possible.
 These include observation of the emission from a transition between levels such as can be recorded on a photodetector in the case of fluorescence.
 When fluorescence measurements are very efficient one can then measure the time between emissions or so to speak the \textit{next} quantum jump.
 In order to measure the time $t_j$ between successive jumps one has to be able to measure that a jump has not happened for times $t < t_j$.
 For an atom driven to fluorescence by a laser a measurement of the next quantum jump implies the ability to determine that no fluorescent photon have been emitted during the interval between jumps.
 Consider two different interpretations of such a null measurement: a) as no photons are emitted the quantum system evolves in a unitary manner during this interval; there is at all times a probability for spontaneous decay determined by the lifetime of a level, and its occupation as determined by the unitary evolution; b) a null measurement by the photodetector constitutes an interaction with the atom which changes its temporal evolution for $t<t_j$.
-We shall see that similarly to the {\em ab initio} calculations in~\cite{pp}\footnote{Cfr~\cite{c-t} that presents a phenomenological treatment of the main features of null photon measurements.} a) is incorrect and that the experimentally measurable difference between these two models is enormous.
+We shall see that similarly to the {\em ab initio} calculations in~\cite{pp} a) is incorrect and that the experimentally measurable difference between these two models is enormous.
 The ability to make a null measurement leads to an irreversible yet phase coherent change in the evolution of the wave function for $t < t_j$.
 This ``weak'' measurement dramatically changes the temporal dynamics of the quantum system.
 In particular, a null measurement can lead to intervals of zero photon emission that exceed what would be calculated for the unitary evolution, model a), by many, many orders of magnitude~\cite{pp, erber-putterman}.
 We shall be especially interested in the discrepancy between a) and b) when the quantum system has more than 2 levels and there is a large variation in the lifetimes of these levels.
-This introduction brings together the recipe and physical understanding of how to calculate the next jump dynamics for atoms, damped harmonic resonators and resonators that are dispersively coupled to the state of the atom.
-Quantum jumps in resonators have an unusual short time behavior \cite{PPprl}.
-The next jump dynamics will be contrasted with the stochastic Schrodinger equation [SSE] and its application to heterodyne measurements \cite{wiseman, wiseman-milburn}.
-The more detailed mathematical foundations are contained in the following sections.
-This is not a philosophical paper on quantum measurement.
-We deal with [sometimes non-intuitive] experimentally measurable consequences of quantum theory that have implications for qubit readout and when optimized could drive the design of new devices.